 So he built the first Cape Fear Cat – a 19′ long 9′ beam all aluminum alloy catamaran with a 70 hp engine.
 Immediately, a marine construction fellow saw it and wanted to put it to work.
 Barry sold the boat and built another….and another….and another…… Each time when companies needing specific work boats or individuals that wanted a great stable, efficient platform – they approached Barry to either buy his most recent creation or commissioned him to build a specific version.

-Over 25 hulls later, Barry has continued to refine the design for stability, efficiency and beauty.
+Over 40 hulls later, Barry has continued to refine the design for stability, efficiency and beauty.
 These boats have migrated to the Gulf oil rigs to the Turks to north of the Chesapeake.
-All of these boats are still in service with no hull warranty issues.
-Not one.
 They have been equipped with single outboards, dual outboards, to twin turbo diesels.
-And these hulls ranged from 19′ to 32′.
+And these hulls ranged from 19′ to 35′.

 Two decades have passed since Barry started designing and building aluminum alloy welded catamarans.
 Barry designed these aluminum alloy catamarans for looks, efficiency, ride, draft and fun.
 It didn’t hurt that his considerable reputation for “Tuna Tower” Design and Fabrication makes for a mean T-Top.
 Cutting his teeth on work boats; durability and efficiency were the principal goals.

 Turns out the beauty is a byproduct of the planing hull design that allowed us to transition into the recreational market.
 And we brought along the superb handling, toughness, dryness, and efficiency features with it.
 The constant comment was “Wow, that doesn’t look like a workboat!”